 And until recently the New York Department of Transportation and MassDOT had not indicated what their level of interest is for additional passenger rail service between Albany-Rensselaer and Boston.

 Amtrak would surely be happy to have any or all of these options implemented, as long as they are selected as the operator of the service.

-A strong argument can be made that the Service Development Plan for East-West Rail must include provisions for interstate service on one or more of the corridors noted above.
+How this will play out still remains to be seen, but a strong argument can be made that the Service Development Plan for East-West Rail must include provisions for interstate service on one or more of the corridors noted above.